Last Updated on August 18, 2022 by Laura Turner

 Now that you’re in your specialty, do you find that it met your expectations?

 Yes, but medicine as a whole has been more disillusioning than I expected.
 It’s like not ER, House, Grey’s Anatomy, Marcus Welby, or any of the other popular depictions.
 The doctor-patient relationship has become increasingly more complicated.
 There are a lot of interests and issues at stake in healthcare these days, and in some fashion, those issues converge on the doctor-patient relationship.

 Moreover, both pain medicine and physiatry involve what I like to call “Humpty-Dumpty Medicine.”
 You’re called after all the other specialists have told a patient that “there’s nothing left to do” or “you’re just going to have to live with it.”
 Often, there are still many things to try or modalities to optimize, but you’re always left feeling a little frustrated that you weren’t involved earlier in things.
 In a system with more coordinated and integrated health care, interventional pain medicine and physiatry would ideally be involved earlier in the continuum of care.

-Still, there is no greater satisfaction that relieving someone’s pain and suffering.
-When a patient tells me that they’re able to do more because their pain is managed, that they can participate in their family or careers more fully because of an intervention I made, that’s the pay off.
+Still, there is no greater satisfaction than relieving someone’s pain and suffering.
+When a patient tells me that they’re able to do more because their pain is managed, that they can participate in their family or careers more fully because of an intervention I made, that’s the payoff.

 Are you satisfied with your income?